MorganKryze/github-stats/README.md

 error messages.
 For example, the `aiohttp` library—used for asynchronous API requests—may include the requested URL in exceptions, which can leak the name of private repositories.
-If there is an exception caused by `aiohttp`, this exception will be viewable in the Actions tab of the repository fork, and anyone may be able to see the name of one or more private repositories.
+If there is an exception caused by `aiohttp`, this exception will be viewable in the Actions tab of the repository, and anyone may be able to see the name of one or more private repositories.

 Due to some issues with the GitHub statistics API, there are some situations